 Some of the snippets of news are wonderful.
 The revelation that the Chinese media was silent on events happening above them, and “it is likely the Chinese public will not be told about the arrival of the first men on the moon”.
 That all around New Zealand, people were listening to a music network dedicated to “moon music” – songs like Fly Me to the Moon, Blue Moon, By the Light of the Silvery Moon, and Everyone’s Gone to the Moon – piped into department stores, offices, shops, restaurants and factories.

 Scientific discovery had stripped all the mystery from the moon by then.
 We knew it wasn’t made of Swiss cheese, and that no cow could possibly jump over it.
 We knew it was dust and rock and uninhabitable for us.
 But still…there was something heroic about those men, going out into the unknown like other explorers before them had done on Earth.

 Neil Armstrong turned out to be a humble, retiring man.
-While his name was always famous, he didn’t seek the limelight, and his fellow astronauts Edwin “Buzz” Aldrin (who stepped onto the moon just after him, but would always be “the bridesmaid”) and John Glenn (the first American to orbit Earth, and later a US senator) would have higher public profiles as the years passed.
+While his name was always famous, he didn’t seek the limelight, and his fellow astronauts Edwin “Buzz” Aldrin (who stepped onto the moon just after him, but would always be “the bridesmaid”) and Michael Collins, the command module pilot, would have higher public profiles as the years passed.